©2014 Michigan Economic Development Corporation

 The Michigan Council for Arts and Cultural Affairs (MCACA) strengthens arts and culture in Michigan by increasing its visibility; supporting arts education; encouraging new, creative and innovative works of art; and broadening cultural understanding.
 A key conduit for arts and cultural information, MCACA is also a source of arts and culture grant funding.

 To view the complete list of grants awarded for FY2014 by program click here.
 To view the complete list of grants awarded for FY2014 by county click here.
+To view the complete list of grants awarded for the FY2014 New Leaders program click here.

 The mission of the Michigan Council for Arts and Cultural Affairs (MCACA) is broad, yet simple: